Your Love Is My Drug: Synopsis and reception

 The video begins with Kesha waking up next to her love interest; she then proceeds to run away while being chased by the man.
 Kesha walks through the desert while split scenes of her are shown where she is riding an elephant and wearing a tiger mask while crawling around in the sand.
 They are later seen on a boat singing and pretending to row while digitally animated water is added.
 It then cuts to a scene of all animation in which Kesha is portrayed as a mermaid.
 The mermaid and the man share a kiss; the video then jumps to a scene on a rocky hillside with Kesha walking around the sand with the man standing above on a rock.
 The video then cuts to another scene where Kesha is covered in glow in the dark body paint while dancing around in a cave with a python around her neck.
 The video ends with Kesha and her lover sitting around a campfire while still in the desert.

 James Montgomery from MTV said that "Your Love Is My Drug" was a "supremely catchy pop tune" and that the video was "the perfectly blissed-out accompaniment."
 Montgomery chided the video for "not making much sense" but noted "that hardly matters" as "Kesha has stumbled on a perfect formula for pop success: Don't think too big, or too much.
 Sometimes an elephant ride is just an elephant ride".
 His conclusion of the video and of Kesha herself was, "It's a lot harder than you'd think to make something seem this effortless.
 Like I said, you can accuse Kesha of many things — but don't ever say she's not smart."

 Live performances

-This song was performed on Saturday Night Live on April 17, 2010.
+This song was performed on a season 35 episode Saturday Night Live hosted by Ryan Phillippe on April 17, 2010.
 During the performance, Kesha was covered in tribal-like make-up and performed in the dark with only black light lighting, making the make-up glow in the dark.
 On May 29, 2010, Kesha performed "Your Love Is My Drug" alongside previous single "Tik Tok" at the MTV Video Music Awards Japan.
 She also performed the song in a set for BBC Radio 1's Big Weekend.
 On August 13, 2010, Kesha performed "Your Love Is My Drug" on NBC's Today.